422 Bath Road

 Squirt Fetterbush will grow to be about 3 feet tall at maturity, with a spread of 6 feet.
 It tends to fill out right to the ground and therefore doesn't necessarily require facer plants in front.
 It grows at a medium rate, and under ideal conditions can be expected to live for approximately 20 years.

 This shrub does best in partial shade to shade.
 It is quite adaptable, prefering to grow in average to wet conditions, and will even tolerate some standing water.
 It is particular about its soil conditions, with a strong preference for rich, acidic soils.
 It is somewhat tolerant of urban pollution, and will benefit from being planted in a relatively sheltered location.
 This is a selection of a native North American species.

 Squirt Fetterbush makes a fine choice for the outdoor landscape, but it is also well-suited for use in outdoor pots and containers.
 Because of its height, it is often used as a 'thriller' in the 'spiller-thriller-filler' container combination; plant it near the center of the pot, surrounded by smaller plants and those that spill over the edges.
+It is even sizeable enough that it can be grown alone in a suitable container.
 Note that when grown in a container, it may not perform exactly as indicated on the tag - this is to be expected.
 Also note that when growing plants in outdoor containers and baskets, they may require more frequent waterings than they would in the yard or garden.